tinhanc/spring-boot-basic/README.md

 ## How to run.
 - Install gradle
 - Clone repository
-- run by command 'jetty run'
+- run by command 'springboot run'